 1. Fu Hao (d. c.
 1200 BC)

-The many weapons found in her tomb support Fu Hao’s status as a great military power.
+The many weapons found in her tomb support Fu Hao’s status as a great female warrior.
 She also controlled her own fiefdom on the outskirts of her husband’s empire.
 Her tomb was unearthed in 1976 and can be visited by the public.